BetaBreakersQE/LocalK8/README.md

 ## Pre-Requisite: Installing VirtualBox
 Make sure to have an updated version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) in order to install Minikube
 ## Installing and Starting Minikube
-First go ahead and retrieve Minikube, which is a tool that will allow you to run Kubernetes locally.

 Use the following command to install Minikube